Skip to content

 - amaru-bundle:/srv/amaru

-This is not a write contract for the producer. header-extractor opens only the immutable DB and the readiness predicate is derived only from immutable chunks. ledger-state-emitter opens the LedgerDB with an in-memory backend and does not flush replayed state into the node-owned LedgerDB.
-The read-write mount is required because the node-10.7.1 consensus ImmutableDB opener validates chunk files through APIs that fail on a read-only filesystem.
+This is not a write contract for the producer. header-extractor opens only the immutable DB and the readiness predicate is derived only from immutable chunks. amaru create-snapshots works against an isolated --cardano-db-dir in which the immutable chunks are symlinked from the source chain DB, so the ledger snapshots its db-analyser engine materializes never land in the node-owned LedgerDB.
+The read-write mount is required because the node-10.7.1 consensus ImmutableDB opener validates chunk files through APIs that fail on a read-only filesystem; the producer detects that case and exits 7 with a pointer to the tip-info stderr log.

-Ledger-State Projection
+Ledger-State Projection (standalone emitter)

 • UTxO entries are canonical EncCBOR entries, not consensus ledger-table MemPack bytes.